-the most controversial part of Spandau Ballet’s career was related to their name adopted as a punkish gesture embracing their risqué art-school flirting with European romantic decadence – again ambiguously, reflected the early intellectual aspirations of the Thatcher decade.
+Nevertheless, the most controversial part of Spandau Ballet’s career was related to their name.
+This had been adopted as a punkish gesture embracing their risqué art-school flirting with European romantic decadence – a gesture that, again ambiguously, reflected the early intellectual aspirations of the Thatcher decade.
 The name referred to Spandau Prison in Berlin where the eight-five-year-old Rudolf Hess was kept as the only inmate in the late 1970s.
-When the Blitz DJ Robert Elms saw the phrase Spandau Ballet’ scrawled on the wall of a nightclub lavatory during a visit to Berlin, its nicely nonsensical’ vibe made it, according to Martin Kemp,
+When the Blitz DJ Robert Elms saw the phrase ‘Spandau Ballet’ scrawled on the wall of a nightclub lavatory during a visit to Berlin, its ‘nicely nonsensical’ vibe made it, according to Martin Kemp,

-trendy enough for the designers and hairdressers not to be frightened away, but heavy enough in case we ever made it to Wembley”.
-Such indifference to anything as serious as international politics was not born of ignorance or stupidity; it was a deliberate, conscious attitude of mind, a reaction to the economic decay and seemingly unsolvable problems besetting Britain (McSmith 2010: 72–73)
+“trendy enough for the designers and hairdressers not to be frightened away, but heavy enough in case we ever made it to Wembley”.
+Such indifference to anything as serious as international politics was not born of ignorance or stupidity; it was a deliberate, conscious attitude of mind, a reaction to the economic decay and seemingly unsolvable problems besetting Britain.
+(McSmith 2010: 72–73)

 The ambivalence of this imagery of post-punk world was often more than confusing.
-Although the name was connected to the experimental ambience of the early 1980s youth culture (Reynolds 2005: 327), it did not accusations that Spandau Ballet was leading a new fascist movement in music – especially strengthened because of the increasing racism and violent attacks skinheads and British National Party activity the turn of the decade. oddly fascistic undertones’ (Hann 2009) were found some of the lyrics of Spandau Ballet, especially in Musclebound (1981, Tough is the leather thats strapped to my skin / Strong are the bonds that we sing / Work till you're musclebound), and their use of neo-classical motifs in their record covers and promotional material, easily associated with the official art of Nazi Germany.
+Although the name was connected to the experimental ambience of the early 1980s youth culture (Reynolds 2005: 327), it did not prevent accusations that Spandau Ballet was leading a new fascist movement in music – especially strengthened because of the increasing racism and violent attacks by skinheads and British National Party activity at the turn of the decade.
+In addition, ‘oddly fascistic undertones’ (Hann 2009) were found in some of the lyrics of Spandau Ballet, especially in Musclebound (1981, Tough is the leather that’s strapped to my skin / Strong are the bonds that we sing / Work till you're musclebound), and their use of neo-classical motifs in their record covers and promotional material, easily associated with the official art of Nazi Germany.